Common Name(s): Queensland Maple

-Color/Appearance: Heartwood ranges from yellow to golden or reddish brown, darkened with age.
+Color/Appearance: Heartwood ranges from yellow to golden or reddish brown, darkening with age.
 Narrow white sapwood is differentiated from heartwood.

 Grain/Texture: Grain is interlocked and sometimes wavy.
 Texture medium to coarse with a good natural luster.
 (The wood is also sometimes referred to as “silkwood” because of its luster.)

-Endgrain: Diffuse-porous; medium-large pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present; growth rings indistinct; rays may be just barely visible without lens; depending on species, parenchyma may be banded, or not visible at all.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present; growth rings indistinct; medium to large rays may be just barely visible without lens, spacing wide; depending on species, parenchyma may be banded, or not visible at all.

 Rot Resistance: Rated as non-durable regarding decay-resistance, with mixed resistance to various insect attacks.

 Workability: Overall good working characteristics, though because of the interlocked grain, planing may result in tearout, particularly on quartersawn surfaces.
 Turns, glues, and finishes well.

 Odor: Queensland Maple can have a distinct odor while being worked, particular when the wood is still green.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Queensland Maple has been reported to cause skin and respiratory irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.